philglew/ldap-powerapps/README.md

 23) When complete, click the Refresh icon in Server Manager, and your new AD LDS instance will appear like below.
 <img src="/assets/LDS%2022.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+Your LDS instance is now fully deployed.
+Next, we will configure it by creating new containers, partitions, groups etc.

 ## ADSI

+1) On your server, navigate to Windows Administrative Tools > ADSI Edit
 <img src="/assets/ADSI%201.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+2) Under the Actions pane on the right-hand side, click 'More Actions' and select 'Connect to'
 <img src="/assets/ADSI%202.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+3) Give your new LDS instance a friendly name; here, I have just called it 'LDS Instance' but you might want to call it something more unique.
+For 'Connection Point', select 'Select or type a Distinguished Name or Naming Context' and enter the partition path you created in step 16 above.
+For 'Computer', use the 389 port, by typing 'localhost:389'.
+Click OK.
 <img src="/assets/ADSI%203.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+4) Your LDS instance will appear like below.
 <img src="/assets/ADSI%204.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+5) Double click it, and then double click the automatically created 'container', until you see the below.
+By default, a Roles container, an NTDS Quotas class and a LostAndFound class will have been created.
 <img src="/assets/ADSI%205.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+6) Right click in the whitespace below 'CN=Roles' and select New > Object.
+Select the 'container' type and click Next.
+Give this the Value of 'Groups'; this will become the container for the Groups you want to set up.
 <img src="/assets/ADSI%206.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+7) Click Next.
+Here, you can simply click Finish.
+Alternatively, you can provide many more attributes you want to assign to this container, by clicking 'More Attributes'.
 <img src="/assets/ADSI%207.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+8) If you click More Attributes, you can select the one you want to amend and type is value in the Edit Attribute field.
+You can edit as many as you like.
+Click Finish.
 <img src="/assets/ADSI%208.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

+9) You will see your new container now on your LDS instance.
+Repeat steps 6 to 8 to create containers, groups etc. I have created the below for now.
 <img src="/assets/ADSI%209.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">